team-perfecter/project-software-construction-leerjaar2/api/README.md

 docker compose up --build

-then, go to http://localhost:8000/test to access the api
+Then, go to http://localhost:8000/test to access the api.

+http://localhost:8000/crash simulates a crash.
+The api should restart automatically.